 Kate Dimitroff’s, Visiting Assistant Professor of Art History, article, "Un aspect méconnu de l’histoire de la Passion: une étude iconographique de Ponce" was published (in French) in the journal L’art sacré 27 (2009): 89’95 in late September.
 In early October, Professor Dimitroff was invited to speak at the International Center of Medieval Art’s fall conference at the University of Pittsburgh.
 Her paper was entitled, "Seats of Judgment: An Iconographic Investigation into the Roles of the Sanhedrin Judges Portrayed in the Zaragoza Passion Tapestries."
 On October 18, 2009 Professor Dimitroff and Professor Ganis were invited to attend the alumnae/i gathering "Art in the Afternoon," hosted by George D. Edwards and Gail Fletcher Edwards (‘57) in Pound Ridge, NY, where they discussed the educational and cultural significance of art history as a discipline, in addition to promoting the unique Book Arts Program at Wells.

-accompanying "Andy Warhol Photography: Through a Glass Starkly," an exhibition curated
+a symposium accompanying "Andy Warhol Photography: Through a Glass Starkly," an exhibition

 Ganis moderated a concluding panel discussion that included photography scholars Neil